Capstone-Projects-2023-Fall/project-studysync/documentation/docs/requirements/use-case-descriptions.md

   A user forgets to review because of daily chores and uses StudySync to review before midterm is approaching.

-1. User login using StudySynce credential.
+1. User login using StudySync credential.
 2. After logging into the account, the user navigates to Study Tool tab to check his flashcard decks.
 3. Then he found the flashcard topic for his subject.
 4. After reviewing the flashcards, the user went back to Study Tool page and select "Quiz".